The Best Rope

 What You Always Wanted To Know About

 It’s a free country.
-We have the constitutional right to use whatever type of ‘rope’ (be it cotton, polypropylene, barbed wire) in whatever diameters (4, 6, 8 mm or even more) in whatever lengths (1m, 4m, 8m, 16m, 50m) we choose.
+You and I have the constitutional right to use whatever type of ‘rope’ (cotton, polypropylene, barbed wire) in whatever diameters (4, 6, 8 mm or even more) in whatever lengths (1m, 4m, 8m, 16m, 50m) we choose.

-Yet, if it’s Shibari (縛り) you are into, it helps to understand a few points.
-In ‘true’ shibari we use jute rope of 4.5 to 6 mm diameter and the standard lengths are 7 to 8 meters.
-If this comes as a surprise chances are you have never been to Japan or your knowledge of Japanese rope art is lacking authentic provenance.
+Yet, if it’s Kinbaku/Shibari (緊縛/縛り) you are into, it helps to understand a few points.
+In ‘true’ shibari, we use jute rope with a diameter of 4.5 to 6 mm, and the standard length is 7 to 8 meters.
+If this comes as a surprise, chances are you have never been to Japan or that your knowledge of Japanese rope art lacks authentic provenance.

 Six shaku (, 1.80 meters) are also equal to 1 hiro (, fathom) to measure nautical depth.

-Six shaku (, 1.80 meters) also happen to be the distance between the fingers of a person’s outstretched arms which, surprise, surprise, corresponds to the height of that person – provided you are of ‘standard’ proportions – something that Leonardo da Vinci had discovered back in 1485 on that fateful sunny Wednesday afternoon in May.
+Six shaku (, 1.80 meters) also happens to be the distance between the fingers of a person’s outstretched arms, which, surprise, surprise, corresponds to the height of that person – provided you are of ‘standard’ proportions – something that Leonardo da Vinci had discovered back in 1485 on that fateful sunny Wednesday afternoon in May.

 1 ken () = 6 shaku () = 6 feet for the room dweller